01 of 17

 Hibiscus flowers are used to make teas and to season foods.
 They are also used to create food coloring.
 You can make a nice reddish-purple dye by using the dark red and purple fresh or dried flowers and boiling them in water.Continue to 12 of 17 below.

 12 of 17

 Madder, Rubia, is a perennial scrambling or climbing herb found in temperate areas around the world.
 It is a cousin to bedstraw and the plants are often confused.
 Madder roots have been used for centuries to create a red dye known as rose madder or Turkey red.

 Boil the roots with water to create the dye bath.Continue to 13 of 17 below.

 13 of 17

 Portulaca, Portulacaceae, is a flowering plant of about 40-100 species found in the tropics and warm temperate regions.
-They are also called Moss Roses.
-Colors range from magenta, red, scarlet, orange or yellow.
+The plants are also called Moss Roses.
+Colors range from magenta, red, scarlet, orange to yellow.

 14 of 17